jiannicariaga/final-project/README.md

     npm run db:import
     ```

 8. (Optional) Start pgweb.
-Once started you can view the database by opening `http://0.0.0.0:8081/` in your browser.
+Once started, you can view the database by opening http://0.0.0.0:8081/ in your browser.

     ```shell
     pgweb --db=yeat
     ```

 9. Start the project.
-Once started you can view the application by opening `http://localhost:3000` in your browser.
+Once started, you can view the application by opening http://localhost:3000 in your browser.

     ```shell
     npm run dev